-The output circuitry of the Maestro 30 amplifier is designed to be used with all internationally recognised loudspeakers, operating at low impedance or 100, 70, or 50 Volt line level.
-The commissioning engineer is able to set the internal selector to suit the loudspeaker system in use.
-On leaving the factory, the amplifier is set to match a 4 ohm loudspeaker load.
+The output circuitry of the Maestro amplifiers is designed to be used with all internationally recognised loudspeakers, operating at low impedance or 100 Volt or 70V or 50 Volt line level.
 The use of 100/70/50 Volt line enables a greater number of loudspeakers to be connected accurately and at differing powers if required, than would be possible with low impedance units.
 There is no limit to the number of 100/70/50 Volt line loudspeakers that may be connected but the total collective consumption should not exceed the amplifier power output rating.
-It is recommended that loudspeakers be wired in parallel wherever possible